Luke’s Journey Autism Fund

 - Therapies including music, dance, aquatic, art and hippotherapy

 This list is not exclusive nor is it a guarantee.
-Final decisions will be determined by Luke’s Journey Autism Fund.
-It is expected that grant applications and distributions will begin after Luke’s Journey Autism Fund secures enough money and support to become an independent nonprofit foundation.
+Final decisions will be determined by Luke’s Journey Autism Fund committee members.

 Are there any areas the grant will NOT cover?